Overview

 If you enroll in State Group Health Insurance, you will receive an ID card for healthcare services and a separate ID card for pharmacy benefits.

 To request a new health insurance ID card, contact your health insurance carrier.
-The phone numbers for the health insurance carriers are listed in the Health Benefits Decision Guide (last page).
+The phone numbers for the health insurance carriers are listed on the last page of the Health Benefits Decision Guide (available in the Forms & Resources section below).

 Benefit Premiums